nepi-engine/nepi_setup/NEPI_DOCKER_HOST_SETUP.md

     nepiinit

-After the initialization script completes, it will print the current installed NEPI Docker Images installed.
+After the initialization script completes, you can print the current installed NEPI Docker Images by typing:

+    dps

 **NOTE:** Some additional NEPI Docker command line shortcuts are: